derekdecoste/gif_weather/_PRESS-RELEASE.md

-Weather fetcher
+Gif your Weather

-Click on a location on a map and get a weather report for that location, sometimes with fun side effects!
+Get weather with GIFs and store it all to a database for future laughter!

-Get weather at the click of a button!
 Are your weather reports too boring?
 Do you want some fun along with them?
 Look no more!

 Problem
 Weather reports are boring

 Solution
-Describe how your product elegantly solves the problem.
+Boring no more!
+Laugh along as you become prepared for the day ahead.

-Quote from You
+Quote from employee
-A quote from a spokesperson in your company.
+'Stop being bored with your weather reports!

 How to Get Started
 Describe how easy it is to get started.

 Customer Quote
-Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+'Shit's hilarious, yo.
+I never used to check the weather but now I do!'

 Closing and Call to Action
 Wrap it up and give pointers where the reader should go next.